jrsinclair/jquery-dependent-questions/README.md

 # Dependent Questions jQuery Plugin

+**Make a form question dependent on some other question simply by adding `data-depends-on="inputName=value"` to your wrapper HTML element**

 This plugin allows you to specify that a particular form question should only be made visible if the answer to a previous question is a specific value.
 It does this by making use of HTML5 data attributes.
 For example: